katarzynakawala/QA-Assignment/docs/adr/002-playwright-for-e2e-testing.md

 - **TypeScript support** - Strong typing and IDE support

 ### Negative
-- **Learning curve** - Modern Playwright APIs differ from Selenium
-- **Limited browser coverage** - Only testing Chromium behavior
+- **Limited browser coverage** - Only testing Chromium behavior but no requirements about the browser in the task
 - **Tool dependency** - Tied to Playwright ecosystem

-## Alternatives Considered
-- **Selenium WebDriver**: Rejected due to complexity and maintenance overhead
-- **Cypress**: Rejected due to assignment requirement for Playwright
-- **Multiple browsers**: Rejected due to CI performance impact